 I turned off the circuit brakers, locked the boat and left with the rented car.

 This is the end of this short trip.

 I drove to the marina in the early morning.
 Once in Thetis I packed for Kalami the coffee that I had forgotten yesterday both Turkish and filtered as well as the coffee grinder.
 I turned off the camping gas and serviced the water-maker filling it with the antibacterial solution.

 Then I opened the floor boards removed the speed log impeler.
 I also sponged off all the accumulated water mostly from the refrigerator run-off.

 Sunday June 20, 2021

 I went to the boat with our Kalami cleaning lady, Fotini.
-While she first washed the dished and utensils, vacuumed the floor and then sponged it.
-I used the pressure hose we brought from Kalami and cleaned the deck and the cockpit.
+While she first washed the dishes and utensils, vacuumed the floor, and then sponged it.
+I used the pressure hose, we brought from Kalami, and cleaned the deck and the cockpit.